gruntwork-io/docs/_docs-sources/pipelines/security/multi-account.md

 We recommend using a single `infrastructure-live` repository for managing your organization's infrastructure.
 Sometimes, this isn't possible due to team structure, security requirements, or other limitations.
+You may choose to use multiple repos to:

+1. Facilitate more granular access controls
+1. Separate concerns that do not require shared configuration
+1. Ease the burden of high traffic repos (reducing the likelihood of feature branches becoming out-of-date relative to `main`)

+However, when using multiple repos it is more difficult to share configuration across environments so think carefully about your specific use case before making the decision.
 In order to accommodate multiple infrastructure repositories, Gruntwork Pipelines is configurable.

 ## Create Additional Repos